ydario/Cura-3w-Writer-XYZ/README.md

 ## Support
 Tested on the Da Vinci Jr. with Cura 2.3.1. `by gkotas`

-Tested on the Da Vinci Jr 1.0 Wifi with Cura 4.4.1. `by wolfiem`
+Tested on the Da Vinci Jr. 1.0 Wifi with Cura 4.4.1. `by wolfiem`

 Inspired by https://www.thingiverse.com/thing:1915076.

 ## Installation
-Follow instructions at https://www.thingiverse.com/thing:1915076 to get Cura running with Da Vinci Jr.
+Follow instructions at https://www.thingiverse.com/thing:1915076 or below to get Cura running with Da Vinci Jr.

+1. copy "davinci_jr_platform.stl" to /Applications/Cura.app/Contents/Resources/resources/meshes/davinci_jr_platform.stl
+2. copy "davinci_jr.def.json" to /Applications/Cura.app/Contents/Resources/resources/definitions/davinci_jr.def.json

 Then install this plug-in by following the steps: